Ulle84/UllesSourceCode/ImageProcessing/Notes.md

     * getEdgePairs ???
   * line fit -> input: points - output: line - take care of special cases (link vertical line)
 * calculate statistics for runLengthCode or wohle image if nullptr
-* Polygon-Filling -> see handwritten notes of 2015-12-13
 * Hole-Filling -> see handwritten notes of 2015-12-13
 * Matrix::setStructureElement(T value, Point (where the reference point of the structureElement is placed) ...)
 * invert operator (!) for StructuringElements